sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 ![Final result with a simple hit target]({{ '/' | absolute_url }}/assets/images/per-post/cone-trace/cone-trace-final-simple.png){: .align-center}

-Here's a more complex attack, that also shows the hits we've filtered out in red:
+Here's a more complex usage, that also shows the hits we've filtered out in red:

 ![Final result with multiple hit and missed targets]({{ '/' | absolute_url }}/assets/images/per-post/cone-trace/cone-trace-final-complex.png){: .align-center}